 Pick the Right Employees

 Another factor that is very important to consider is hiring the right staff as a preventative measure.
-Although certification and formal training are currently not required to be a pet groomer if at all possible it's best to hire people who have received this.
+Although certification and formal training are currently not required to be a pet groomer, if, at all possible, it's best to hire people who have received this.

-It's also very important to determine if your employees actually love animals, which is one trait that a lot of grooming business proprietors might overlook during the hiring process.
+It's also very important to determine if your employees love animals, which is one trait that a lot of grooming business proprietors might overlook during the hiring process.
 It's easy to merely assume that anyone in this profession loves pets.

-Sorry to say, there are people who get into this pet services industry simply because it's in demand and they merely regard this as a way to make a buck, not because they genuinely love animals.
+Sorry to say, there are people who get into this pet services industry simply because it's in demand, and they merely regard this as a way to make a buck, not because they genuinely love animals.
 Those who do love animals are more likely to work well with them and be more cautious.

 Know When to Fire Your Four-Legged Clients

 There may be occasions when one of your four-legged clients is so out of control and even downright dangerous, to others and themselves, that there's just no dealing with them.
 That’s when it may be time to part ways.
-Ultimately, maintaining such clients is just not worth the effort and stress, for you or the pet.
+Ultimately, maintaining such clients is just not worth the effort and stress for you or the pet.
 So politely inform the client that you feel it's in the best interest of the pet to cease being serviced by you.